lidaof/eg-react/README.md

 * `drawModel`: a `LinearDrawingModel`

 A child component can then use these props in any way it sees fit.
 For example, one can pass the svg DOM node to D3, or SVG.js.  `SvgComponent` is a base class that uses SVG.js.

+## Making a new track
+In general, one has to make two new classes to make a new Track:

+1. Extend the Track class

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.
 Such queries take on the order of 2 to 20 ms.  While it is fine to do it once or twice, avoid doing it in a loop.
 Suppose you aim to plot 500 data points on a SVG, and for each point you query the SVG's width.
 That is already a second or more of computation -- very noticable to the user!